 The hot, savory puree was soft and creamy underneath the crisp panko crust.
 It was garnished with cilantro, mint, and pea shoots, which complimented the blossoms perfectly.
 There were also several charred patty pan squash and a zucchini slaw.

 It all played together so well – far from being garnish that is just for show.
 Every bite was a revelation.

 The next appetizer was the farmer’s hummus.
-The lemony hummus reminded me of the hummus in Isa Does It, which is my all-time favorite hummus.
+The lemony hummus reminded me of the hummus in Isa Does It.

 It was served with roasted tomatoes and radishes, rainbow carrots, cucumbers, and house made seasoned crispy flatbread.